-A/R/Tography
+A/r/tography

 A/r/tography is a research approach that integrates artmaking, educational inquiry, and reflection.
-The term stands for "art," "research," and "teaching," reflecting the intersection of these three domains.
-Originally developed by Canadian scholars, a/r/tography expands the traditional boundaries of academic research by incorporating artistic practices, such as visual arts, music, drama, and dance, into the research process (Irwin & de Cosson 2004; Springgay et al. 2005; 2008).
+The term stands for 'art', 'research', and 'teaching', reflecting the intersection of these three domains.
+Originally developed by Canadian scholars, a/r/tography expands the traditional boundaries of academic research by incorporating artistic practices, such as visual arts, music, drama, and dance, into the research process (Irwin and de Cosson 2004; Springgay, Irwin, and Wilson Kind 2005; Springgay et al. 2008).
 It emphasizes the use of multiple modes of expression to explore complex phenomena and generate new knowledge.
-Additionally, the concept of 'graphy' integrates imagery and text, aligning art with narrative as a collaborative effort-an intersection of art and graphy, or image and word (Springgay et al., 2005: 900).
-These elements are not separate or independent but rather work together to generate new understandings (Leggo et al., 2011: 240).
+Additionally, the concept of 'graphy' integrates imagery and text, aligning art with narrative as a collaborative effort - an intersection of art and graphy, or image and word (Springgay, Irwin, and Wilson Kind 2005, 900).
+These elements are not separate or independent but rather work together to generate new understandings (Leggo et al. 2011, 240).